Telemedicine allows you to see a doctor from the comfort of your home—or hotel room, or vacation house, or pretty much anywhere else.

 Q: Can telemedicine prescribe medications?

 A: Usually, the answer is yes.
-While you’ll have to get your prescription filled at your own pharmacy, telemedicine service providers can write and fill prescriptions for most of the medications you’d need.
+While you’ll have to get your prescription filled at your own pharmacy, telemedicine service providers can write and fill prescriptions for most of the medications you’d need, with a few exceptions.
+Opiates and benzodiazepines cannot be acquired via telemedicine as these are tightly controlled substances.
+However, most non-narcotic pills, creams and ointments, along with treatments for skin conditions, sexually transmitted diseases and more are available.

 Q: Is telemedicine covered by Medicare and Medicaid?